-Prepaid wireless service may be the way to go If you’re looking to take control of your cell phone usage and bill.
+Prepaid phone service may be the way to go If you’re looking to take control of your cell phone usage and bill.
 They are getting very popular especially since they offering a wider selection of phones to their prepaid customers.
-Here are our top picks for best prepaid cell phone plans in 2018.
+Here are our top picks for best prepaid cell phone plans in 2019.

 prepaid wireless plans have become the fastest-growing segment of the wireless market in the US.
 More companies offer more attractive and competitively priced prepaid cell phone plans.

 Possibly the best thing about prepaid cell phone plans is what it doesn’t have.
 There are no contracts to sign, no monthly bills, no long-term commitments, no credit checks, no age limit, and no hidden fees.
 These features are what make prepaid wireless plans so attractive.

 Most prepaid cell phone companies offer users the choice of a monthly plan or a phone card.